TimeMachine1994/081925-SvelteTweb/BUTTON_MIGRATION_PROGRESS.md

 *Updated: October 11, 2024*

-## 🎯 **Migration Status: In Progress**
+## 🎯 **Migration Status: COMPLETED** ✅

-Successfully migrating hard-coded button styles to use the new design system Button component across TributeStream.
+Successfully migrated all hard-coded button styles to use the new design system Button component across TributeStream.

 ---